Summary for Tegenaria silvestris (Araneae)

 Habitat and ecology

-This spider is usually associated with woodland, where it occurs in damp situations where sheet webs can be constructed, such as low banks and ditches, and in open vegetation along rides, but it is also to be found in caves, under bark, logs and stones, and sometimes on scrubby waste ground and along railway lines.
-It occasionally enters houses.
+This spider is often associated with woodland (Roberts 1995), where it occurs in damp situations where sheet webs can be constructed, such as low banks and ditches, and in open vegetation along rides.
+It can also be found in caves, under bark, logs and stones, and sometimes on scrubby waste ground and along railway lines.
+Occasionally it enters houses.
 Its small size may sometimes cause it to be disregarded as immature.
 Adults have been found most of the year, both sexes mainly in spring and early summer, and late summer or autumn.